senocakburak/30-Days-Of-JS-Solutions/README.md

 🙂 It may take more than 30 days, just don’t worry about that.

-📝 This repository has exercises,  at the end of the each day.
+📝 That repository has exercises,  at the end of the each day.

 🔏 I’ll try to do all that exercises step by step.